cfhirsch/adventofcode2023/README.md

 ## Dec 9
 Both parts were really easy.
 I'll let the code speak for itself.

+Fun fact, the puzzle is about the Method of Differences, used by Charles Babbage in his Difference Engine.

 ## Dec 10

 ### Part One: